mozilla-mobile/mozilla-vpn-client/docs/messages.md

 # Messages

-Messages, located in the Messages Inbox, are used to notify users about important information
+Messages, located in the Messages Inbox, are used to notify users about important information.

 Technically, they are implemented as add-ons (see the add-on documentation).